jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+so keyboard scrolls beneath input but only after first character entered (not on focus...
+Can I address that?)

 SUPER buggy with placeholder sachale page image -- playing with text controls and stuff leaves half of default player image white and blank -- have not yet observed that behavior after a custom image is placed...

 consider longpressing logo and image to trigger uploads, too?